 Like everything else, the subject of social media and relationships has polarized public opinion.
 There are enough documentaries, research, and self-proclaimed lifestyle gurus that persecute the usage of networking apps.
-Ironically, much of this persecution is carried out on the same apps.
-At this point, it’s logical to accept that social media is here to stay.
-But the critics are not completely wrong.
+Ironically, much of this persecution is carried out on the same social media apps.
+At this point, it’s logical to accept that, in today’s digital age, social media is here to stay.
+But the critics are not completely wrong in saying that social media ruins relationships.

 Earlier, whenever my husband and I had an argument, respite came easily through Instagram.
-It felt easier to connect with followers than try to connect with each other.
+It felt easier to connect with followers than to try to connect with each other.
 Days would pass without talking.
 Eventually, our marriage became a shell of a relationship.
+This seems pretty consistent with what this 2021 study found about the cyclical way Instagram usage affected relationships, i.e., a) increased Instagram usage led to lower relationship satisfaction, which led to an increase in both relationship conflicts and negative outcomes; b) reduced relationship satisfaction and increased conflicts then triggered addictive use of Instagram via mediated pathways.

 Ours is not an isolated story.
-That’s why I talked to Utkarsh Khurana, relationship and intimacy coach, about the crossroads of social media and relationships.
+That’s why I talked to Utkarsh Khurana, relationship and intimacy coach, to understand the ways in which social media can affect relationships.
 And he gave me some insightful advice.
 So, what does he say?

 How Does Social Media Affect Relationships?

-Owing to the increase in the addiction to sites like Instagram or YouTube, especially in the post-Covid world where people are highly dependent on such platforms to form and manage relations, the impact of social media on relationships is inevitable.
+Research shows an increase in addiction to social media sites like Tinder, OKCupid, Instagram, Youtube, TikTok, Amigo, and more, especially in the post-Covid world where people are highly dependent on such platforms to form and manage relationships.
+The impact of social media on relationships is thus inevitable.

-- Rating a relationship based on how one displays it on Facebook or Instagram
+- Rating one’s own romantic relationship based on how one displays it on Facebook or Instagram as suggested by this study

 The Positive Effects Of Social Media On Relationships